Myers-Briggs Type Indicator: 16 Personality Types in the Workplace

 Read more: Best Careers for ISTJ Personalities

 The ISFP personality type is usually friendly and quiet, observing the environment around them.
-They typically prefer autonomy and working in their own space while on their own schedules.
-ISFPs value loyalty and commitment in their personal relationships.
+They typically prefer autonomy and working in their own space while on their schedules.
+ISFPs value loyalty and commitment in their relationships.
 Harmony is also important to ISFPs, avoiding confrontation and keeping their opinions to themselves.

 Career ideas for ISFP personalities: